mateusz-plaska/Calculator/README.md

 # Calcualtor

-This is a console appliaction of the calculator.
+This is an console appliaction of the calculator.

 ## Install and open